Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 As a client developer, you need to do the following:

+1. Download and install the ["TetraPak.Auth.Xamarin" NuGet package][NuGet.TAX].
-1. Acquire a `clientId` for your app.
+2. Acquire a `clientId` for your app.
 You do this by registering your app with the [Tetra Pak developer portal][tetra-pak-developer-portal]
-2. Decide upon a `redirect URI` and register it for your app.
+3. Decide upon a `redirect URI` and register it for your app.
-3. Initialize each platform project (iOS/Android/UWP) to collaborate with TAX's authorization flows.
+4. Initialize each platform project (iOS/Android/UWP) to collaborate with TAX's authorization flows.

 Step #1 - how to register an new app with the [Tetra Pak developer portal][tetra-pak-developer-portal] - will not be covered in this document.
 The details for that might change over time so please refer to the documentation provided by the dev-portal instead.